seberg/numpy/doc/neps/nep-00XX-new-dtypes.rst

 The above design combines the question of whether or not casting is possible with the casting functions themselves.
-In general returnin a ``CastingImpl`` should have very little overhead, since only a single ``Py_INCREF`` is needed.
+In general returning a ``CastingImpl`` should have very little overhead, since only a single ``Py_INCREF`` is needed.
 However, it does add one (or even more, since additional ``CastingImpl`` may be needed) indirections of getting a new object and calling another function.